supunsridhara/devops-micro-internship-pravinmishra/week-03-linux-and-bash-for-devops/assignment-02-deploy-a-react-app-on-ubuntu-vm-using-nginx.md

 ## Purpose

 In this assignment, you will deploy a React application on an Ubuntu EC2 instance and serve it using Nginx.
-You will provision a Linux server, install the required tools, personalize the application with your details, and verify that it is publicly accessible via a browser.
+You will provision a Linux server, install the required tools, personalize the application with your details, and verify that it is publicly accessible via a browser

 ---